Industry Analyses — Exegens® Strategic Kaizen

 Not Every Industry Knows Its Name.

 The cost of losses and waste in manufacturing does not behave uniformly across industries.
 Heavy manufacturing loses 38% of its cost base to CLW primarily through unplanned downtime and setup excess.
 Pharma and biotech lose 35% primarily through batch rejection, yield loss, and compliance-driven overcapacity.
-Food and beverage loses 34% through changeover complexity, shelf-life waste, and energy over-consumption.
+Food and beverage loses 34% through changeover complexity, batch yield waste, and energy over-consumption.

 The financial architecture of Strategic Kaizen — CLW quantification, KAIZENshiro budgeting, takt profit governance — is industry-invariant.
 But its deployment is industry-specific: the critical CLW categories differ, the bottleneck configurations differ, and the KAIZENshiro stratification must reflect the specific loss topology of each sector.